MissingDeadlines/iolite/iolite_docs/editor/editor.rst

 To switch to the main game state in the editor, click on ``[Game Mode]`` in the menubar of the editor.
 When clicking this button, IOLITE stores a snapshot of the current world, switches the active camera from the ``editing_camera`` to the ``game_camera``, and activate the main game state.
 By pressing ``[F3]`` while the main game state is active, the main game state gets deactivated, the previous state of the world gets restored, and the editor becomes active again.

-Working with entitiy and components
+Working with entities and components
 ------------------------------------

 As teased in the introduction of the documentation, entities and components form the basis for creating games with IOLITE.
 This section covers some basics, like, e.g., creating and removing entities in the editor, how to clone entities, and how entities can be decorated with components.